-&lt;sup>10 Although a public and, in most cases, international advertisement for a vacant professorship is generally legally required, there are circumstances where this requirement can be waived entirely or the appointment process significantly simplified.
-The specific state higher education laws outline varying conditions for such cases.
-For example, no advertisement is necessary if a temporary civil servant or employee position is to be converted into a permanent one or in the case of the availability of an exceptionally qualified individual whose recruitment and is tasked with finding and recruiting the most suitable candidates for the position.
-The committee consists of departments members but can sometime also include external members.
+Appointing Full Professors A full professorship is filled through a formalized appointment procedure.8 First, the position is publicly advertised, often internationally.9 Then, the department selects an appointment committee, which oversees the entire appointment process and is tasked with finding and recruiting the most suitable candidates for the position.
+The committee consists of department members but can sometimes also include external members.
 After the application deadline, a hearing is conducted, inviting the most promising candidates.
-The hearing typically includes a public seminar and interviews with department member.
+The hearing typically includes a public seminar and interviews with department members.
 After the hearing, the committee selects the most suitable candidates and requests external, independent evaluations.
 Following this, the appointment committee ranks and nominates up to three top candidates.
 After an offer is made, negotiations over the offer occur in a meeting with the dean and the rectorate, covering details like additional compensation and research budgets.
 Following the negotiation, the university extends a written offer to the candidate.
 If declined, subsequent candidates are considered until the position is filled or a new advertisement is required.

 Assistant Professors Although tenure-track assistant professorships were introduced in 2002, two-thirds of assistant professorships remain non-tenure track.
-Non-tenure track positions are typically six-year temporary civil service roles, with candidates undergoing an evaluation after these years.
-Based on a positive review, they may receive a two-year extension.
-At the end of the six-year term, candidates can apply for permanent positions, such as full professorships.
-In contrast, tenure-track assistant professorships are intended to transition into permanent roles after a successful final evaluation.
-Like non-tenure track positions, these roles are temporary civil service appointments within the W1 salary bracket.
+Non-tenure track positions are typically six-year temporary civil service roles.
+After this period, candidates undergo an evaluation and, if positively assessed, may receive a two-year extension.
+While candidates are free to apply for permanent positions - such as full professorships - at other institutions at any time10, they cannot formally request an internal evaluation for a permanent role at their current institution.

+In contrast, tenure-track assistant professorships are designed to transition into permanent positions following a successful final evaluation.
+A key distinction is that candidates in tenure-track roles are entitled to request an internal evaluation for a permanent appointment.
+Like non-tenure track positions, tenure-track roles are temporary civil service appointments within the W1 salary bracket.